zeke/devcenter-scraper/content/md/ssl-endpoint.md

 If there is no previous certificate, this command will fail.

+> warning
+> Heroku will clean up and remove non-active expired certificates after a month.
+Attempting to roll back to an expired certificate will not work.

 ## Remove certificate

 You can remove a certificate using the `certs:remove` command: